elasticio/sftp-component/README.md

 #### List of Expected Config fields
 ##### Behavior
 `Fetch All` - fetch all objects in one message in form of array, `Emit Individually` - emit each fetched object as separate message.

-#### Expected input metadata
+##### Number of search terms
- - **Number of search terms** - not required field, number of search terms.
+Not required field, number of search terms.
 Determines the number of search terms that the entity must match.
 Need to be an integer value from 1 to 100.
 If this field is empty, action emits all entities with selected type.
+##### Upload files to attachment
- - **Upload files to attachment** - not required field.
+ Not required field.
 If `Yes` - all files will be downloaded to the attachments and action will return files metadata as JSON object.
-If `No` - No files will be downloaded to the attachments and action returns files metadata in json
+If `No` - No files will be downloaded to the attachments and action returns files metadata in JSON object

-### Input metadata
+#### Expected input metadata
 **Directory Path** - required field, Path of lookup directory.
 **Max Size** - Maximum number of objects to fetch.
 Default `250`, maximum value is `250`.